Onondaga Cave State Park: History

 A new entrance to Onondaga was dug out by Bradford in 1938 (the entrance currently used when entering and exiting the cave).
 Until this time, tourists entered and left the cavern by boat.
 Now the tour could be routed so that tourists entered through the original boat entrance and exited by foot through the new entrance.
 During this same time, Robert Lee Mook was experiencing legal problems.
 William Mook's other heirs (who ran the Barnard Hospital in St. Louis) owned shares in the estate, and he attempted to sue them after they had loaned money to Bradford for improvements on Onondaga Cave.
-Missouri Caverns closed not long afterward because these legal problems as well as decreased interest in tourism during the two World Wars.
+Missouri Caverns closed not long afterward because of these legal problems as well as decreased interest in tourism during the two World Wars.
 Cathedral Cave also closed because of the decrease in tourism, and Onondaga's own future was uncertain after the death of Bradford.

 Artressia Davis, now 95, died after several unsuccessful attempts to sue the proprietors of both the Missouri Caverns and Onondaga Cave in 1943.
 In 1945, Bradford's widow, Mary Bradford, sold Onondaga to the Barnard Hospital.
 For the first time since its discovery, Onondaga now had only one owner.
 A director of the hospital, Charles Rice, took control of the now-joint caverns as well as Cathedral Cave and, free of the financial and legal problems that had plagued the caves since their discovery, began to further develop them under the management of Al Bryan.
 The electrification of the rural area of the state allowed the entire cave to be wired for lighting, and the old tour paths were replaced with new trails, stairs, and bridges.
 These improvements continued after Rice's death in 1949.

 In 1953, the property was sold to Lester B. Dill and Lyman Riley.
 The boat trips were discontinued because of safety concerns, but the docks inside of the cavern were kept and can still be seen today, along with a replica of the boats used for entering the cave.
 Dill had been in the business of caverns from a young age and had operated both the Fisher and Mushroom caves at Meramec State Park.
 He had also been responsible for the developing of the Saltpeter Cave into the now heavily commercialized Meramec Caverns.
 Riley, a retired teacher, had worked at both Meramec Caverns and Onondaga Cave.

 This began a time of prosperity for the caverns, with Riley and Dill making appearances on television game shows.
 Celebrities were invited to visit the caverns, stories were written about the caverns, and an advertising campaign began in all forms of media.
 Also, in 1954, Riley became an ordained minister and is reputed to have held church services and performed wedding ceremonies in the cave.

 Riley sold his shares of the cavern to Dill in 1967 when he retired from the business to pursue his religious interests.
 Now back to one owner, the 1970s would once again cause Onondaga to be the source of a property dispute.